anychart-integrations/perl-catalyst-mysql-template/README.md

 ```
 perl Makefile.PL
 ```
-The command will show you your dependencies versions This template is tested with dependencies listed below:
+The command will show you your dependencies versions.
+This template is tested with dependencies listed below:
 ```
 *** Checking for Perl dependencies...
 [Core Features]